esamattis/react-simple/README.md

 # react-simple

-simple style only components for react
+simple style only components for the web & native

 install